All Episodes

 Are they more threatening if they're vulnerable like that?

-What do you what are your thoughts on his interpretation of the outcome of the outcome over the next 20 years?
+What do you, what are your thoughts on his interpretation of the out of the outcome over the next 20 years?

-So I actually addressed this a little bit in the War on Small Business, which is the book I did uh previous to this that we talked about.
+Yeah, so I actually addressed this a little bit in the War on Small Business, which is the book I did previous to this that we talked about.

 Great book, by the way.